RamirezJM/med_appt/README.md

 ## Medical Appointment Booking

-med_Appt is a modern telemedicine platform built with React and Vite, designed to facilitate seamless appointment booking between patients and healthcare professionals.
+StayHealthy is a modern telemedicine platform built with React and Vite, designed to facilitate seamless appointment booking between patients and healthcare professionals.
 The platform provides an intuitive interface for searching doctors, booking consultations, submitting reviews, and managing user profiles.

 Features